 Chairman Maxwell stated that last year the Board approved half of the increase.
-Mr. Rapson stated that it was about 2.4% for them.
+Mr. Rapson stated that it was about 2.4%.
 Chairman Maxwell asked what the other counties (Spalding, Upson and Pike counties) were doing.

-Mr. Rapson stated that the other counties were waiting on the decision of Fayette County and last year the other counties approved increasing it last year and he assumed that if Fayette County moved forward, so would the other counties and it would "ripple" the entire Griffin Judicial Circuit.
+Mr. Rapson stated that the other counties were waiting on the decision of Fayette County.
+Last year the other counties approved increasing the supplement and he assumed that if Fayette County moved forward, so would the other counties and it would "ripple" the entire Griffin Judicial Circuit.